home Home

 Root Canal Therapy

-If the infection is left untreated and if root canal is not performed, pus builds up at the root tip and forms a “pus-pocket” called an abscess.
+If the infection is left untreated and if root canal treatment is not performed, pus builds up at the root tip and forms a “pus-pocket” called an abscess.
 An abscess can cause damage to the bone around the teeth.
 Without endodontic therapy (root canal), the tooth may have to be extracted, causing surrounding teeth to shift.
 The space left behind may require an implant or a bridge that can become costly and time consuming.

 Root Canal Therapy